MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

 ### Microsoft Office

-1. Open the [Office Portal](https://portal.office.com/account#installs) and install your desired applications.
+1. Open the <a href="https://portal.office.com/account#installs" target="_blank"> Office Portal</a> and install your desired applications.

 2. Pin desired Office applications to the taskbar.